Leased vs. Financed: Which Gets the $10K Deduction?

 You want to build equity.
 Monthly finance payments build ownership.
 After five years you own an asset worth $15,000 to $25,000 depending on the vehicle.
 Five years of leasing leaves you with zero.

-Lease Costs Beyond the Payment
+Lease Costs Beyond the Monthly Payment

 Acquisition fees run $500 to $1,000 upfront.
 These fees get rolled into the capitalized cost, meaning you pay interest on them through your payment structure.